TaygaHoshi/tt-project/Equipment/Armor & Weapons.md

 # Armor
 This equipment protects its wearer from physical and magical damage, depending on its type.
-See [[Archived/sigilofuchma-old/Content/Combat#Armor|Armor]].

 ## Armor Types and Armor Rating
 | Armor Type | Physical Armor | Magical Armor | Evasion & Initiative | Speed | Stealth |